Court shoe: Womenswear

 Pumps for women are usually heeled.
 The shape has varied through time.
 In the UK, a closed toe and wide (non-stiletto) heel have been worn by the very fashion-conscious, but most still wore stilettos of mainly 'kitten' height to medium height.

 In the UK, outside the fashion trade, the term "pumps" would normally imply flat or low-heel dancing or ballerina pumps, or even rubber-soled canvas plimsolls.
 In the U.S., "pumps" exclusively refers to women's shoes with a kitten or higher heel.
+The use of the word "pumps" has been in use in the English-speaking world since at least 1719, when it is mentioned in Daniel Defoe's novel Robinson Crusoe.

 Pumps can be made from any material, but traditional patent leather is popular.
 Pumps are mostly worn with a suit or a uniform, but are also worn with formal and informal dresses, skirts, trousers, and jeans.

 Pumps are also part of the costume of a ballroom dancer.
 They are made of satin, usually tan, though other colors are made as well, and worn on both the competition and practice floors.

 Recent studies highlight the relationship between foot health issues and the choice of footwear.
 One such study found that the footwear choices of young women in 2012 were activity-specific and participants chose the style and design of shoes related to the image they wanted to portray.
 Despite the connection between some types of footwear with foot pain or foot health issues, young women apparently were not influenced by such concerns in making footwear choices.